Walmart Credit Card Review: Is It Right for You?

 This card also offers an initial bonus of $150 after you spend $500 within three months of account opening, which is far superior to the bonus you get with the Walmart credit card.
 Like the Chase Freedom, this card lets you redeem points for statement credits, gift cards, merchandise, and travel, and it comes with no annual fee.

-The HSBC Cash Rewards MasterCard® Credit Card is another cash-back card that can help you earn more cash-back over the long haul when compared to the Walmart credit card.
-Not only will you earn a $150 signup bonus after you use your card for $500 in purchases within three months of account opening, but you’ll earn a flat 1.5% cash-back on all purchases you make whether they’re at Walmart brand stores or not.
+The HSBC Cash Rewards Mastercard® credit card is another cash-back card that can help you earn more cash-back over the long haul when compared to the Walmart credit card.
+Not only will you earn a $150 signup bonus after you use your card for $2,500 in purchases within the first three months of account opening, but you’ll earn a flat 1.5% cash rewards on all purchases you make whether they’re at Walmart brand stores or not.